 Statement of changes in Equity

 Statement of changes in equity provides information about the amount of capital that you have in a certain period of time.
-With this type of report, you can completely find out about the changes in capital that occur, how much and what causes these changes.
+With this type of report, you can completely find out about the changes in the capital that occur, how much, and also what causes these changes.

 The transactions most likely to appear on this statement are as follows: